mvolkmann/blog/src/zig.md

 - ex. const name = [3]i32{10, 20, 30};
 - ex. var name = [_]i32{10, 20, 30}; // length is inferred from initial values

-Zig standard library

-- document this

 Primitive Values

 - null, undefined
 - true, false

-Strings

-- “String literals are constant single-item points to null-terminated byte arrays.”
-- var name = “Mark”;
-- dereferencing converts to array of characters
-- default encoding is UTF-8
-- multi-line string literals precede each line with `\\`
-- to iterate over the bytes in a string (characters if ASCII), for (name) |byte| { … }
-- - operator can be used to create a string by concatenating characters; var name = ‘M’ + ‘a’ + ‘r’ + ‘k’

 Arrays